Dreaght/gpu-screen-recorder-ui/README.md

 If you have previously used the flatpak version of GPU Screen Recorder with the new UI then the non-flatpak version of the systemd service will conflict with that.
 Run `gsr-ui` to fix that.
 ## I use a non-qwerty keyboard layout and I have an issue with incorrect keys registered in the software
 This is a KDE Plasma Wayland issue.
 Use `setxkbmap <language>` command, for example `setxkbmap se` to make sure X11 applications (such as this one) gets updated to use your languages keyboard layout.
+## "Save to clipboard" option doesn't work for screenshots
+Some Wayland compositors don't support copying images on the clipboard between X11 and Wayland applications.
+GPU Screen Recorder UI is an X11 application.
+It can't be done properly on Wayland since Wayland doesn't support a non-focused application from setting the clipboard, so it can't work with GPU Screen Recorder hotkey usage.
+Use X11 if you want a functioning desktop.